metonym/template/README.md

 Currently, there are five categories of templates: general purpose (prototyping), generic library (intended to be published to npm), library/framework-specific components, plugins, and web apps.

+- General purpose, library and plugin templates use the native Node.js assertion module for testing.
+They also have a "prepack" script defined for building the library before publishing to npm.

+- Web app templates start off with only development/build scripts in order to be as light as possible.

 ## Templates

 ### General purpose